N-methyl-L-amino-acid oxidase

-The 3 substrates of this enzyme are N-methyl-L-amino acid, H_{2}O, and O_{2}, whereas its 3 products are L-amino acid, formaldehyde, and H_{2}O_{2}.
+Not all amino acids are equally effective as substrates but N-methyltryptophan (L-abrine) is an example which gives a rapid and nearly complete reaction in vitro.

-It has 2 cofactors: FAD, and Flavoprotein.
+The enzyme is a flavoprotein that uses flavin adenine dinucleotide as its cofactor.
+It requires oxygen, which is converted to hydrogen peroxide, while the methyl group becomes formaldehyde.

 Nomenclature

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-NH group of donors with oxygen as acceptor.
 The systematic name of this enzyme class is N-methyl-L-amino-acid:oxygen oxidoreductase (demethylating).
 Other names in common use include N-methylamino acid oxidase, and demethylase.